 DAY ONE: PAINE GRANDE TO CAMPSITE ITALIANO

 Puerto Natales is about a two-hour bus ride from Torres del Paine National Park.
-Puerto Natales is the common jump point for the most travelers visiting the park but you could stay on the Argentinian side at Calafate.
-However, it’s further away and the road is bumpy.
-The bus ride was pleasant and I saw some amazing flora and fauna along the way such as the wild Guanacos.
+Puerto Natales is the common jump point for most travelers visiting the park, but you could stay on the Argentinian side at Calafate.
+However, it’s further away, and the road is bumpy.
+The bus ride was pleasant, and I saw some amazing flora and fauna along the way, such as the wild Guanacos.

-Most people hike the “W” starting from Refugio Paine Grande towards Glacier Grey, but not having done enough research, we ended going the other way towards Campsite Britanico, a free campsite serviced by the CONAF.
-You can see from the map below how I’ve planned the trek.
+Most people trek the “W” starting from Refugio Paine Grande towards Glacier Grey, but not having done enough research, we ended going the other way towards Campsite Britanico, a free campsite serviced by the CONAF.
+You can see from this map how I’ve planned the trek.
 I went to the right.
 In hindsight, I should have gone left :)

 The catamaran cuts through Lago Pehoe, a beautiful aquamarine lake fed by glacial waters.
 The catamaran provides amazing views of the Salto Grande if you ride at the top.
 Be warned!
 It’s windy, wet and cold to ride up there, but it’s well worth it for the views!

-For your reference here is the schedule and tariff prices for the Catamaran, it’s cheaper to buy the round-trip ticket than one way.
+For your reference you can find schedule and tariff (here) prices for the Catamaran, it’s cheaper to buy the round-trip ticket than one way.
 Speaking of purchases, bring a lot of cash!
 There’re several places in the park that don’t take credit cards and fewer still, ATM machines.
 We didn’t carry enough cash and ran out of money to purchase a bus ticket back to Puerto Natales.

 A breezy trail

-The trail is well maintained, no crazy boulders and rocks to traverse over and little elevation gains.
-At the highest point, you can see snow-capped peaks and Lago Nordenskjold which would dominate the view of the trek towards the Las Torres.
+The trail is well maintained, with no crazy boulders and rocks to traverse over and little elevation gains.
+At the highest point, you can see snow-capped peaks and Lago Nordenskjold, which would dominate the view of the trek towards the Las Torres.

-My lack of planning caught up.
+My lack of planning finally caught up with us.
 We had to change our plans again!
-We pitched our tents at campsite Italiano and then do the hike to Valle Frances.
+We pitched our tents at the campsite Italiano and then did the hike to Valle Frances.

-We trekked along forest canopies, zig-zagging through creeks, and gaining elevation up the Cuernos.
-The trail opens up and you can see the majestic Los Cuernos del Paine rising 8,000 feet above Lago Nordenskjold.
-Cuernos means horns in Spanish and I can see why the peaks got its name.
-We finally made it to a vista point that provided amazing views of the Cuernos and Glacier Frances.
+We trekked along with forest canopies, zig-zagging through creeks, and gaining elevation up the Cuernos.
+The trail opens up, and you can see the majestic Los Cuernos del Paine rising 8,000 feet above Lago Nordenskjold.
+Cuernos means horns in Spanish, and I can see why the peaks got its name.
+We finally made it to a vista point that provided fantastic views of the Cuernos and Glacier Frances.

 DAY TWO: CAMPSITE ITALIANO TO REFUGIO LAS TORRES

-I booked the campsites in advance, which in hindsight wasn’t necessary.
+I booked the campsites in advance, which in hindsight, wasn’t necessary.
 You can just show up at the campsite and secure a spot.
-Had I known this, I wouldn’t have booked the campsites, being a day behind schedule from our booking.
 The campsite, sandwiched between Cuernos Del Paine and Lago Nordenskjold, gives you views of the Cuernos and Lago Nordenskjold.

 The glacial lakes are amazing

-Even with the rain and wind to impede our hike, we still arrived at Refugio Cuernos within 2 hours.
-We broke for lunch and I tried to fix the messed up campsite booking with the receptionist.
-The wasn’t anything she could do, so we decided to just make our way to Camp Las Torres (we’re a day behind the booking).
+Even with the rain and the wind to impede our hike, we still arrived at Refugio Cuernos within 2 hours.
+We broke for lunch, and I tried to fix the messed up campsite booking with the receptionist.
+There wasn’t anything she could do, so we decided to just make our way to Camp Las Torres (we’re a day behind the booking).

 I composed the image in my head, used Ken as a subject in the grand vista.
 I set up my tripod, turned around for a second to direct Ken and SWOOSH!
-In comes, a grand gust of the wind like a tornado wrecking havoc and ruining lives and it fucked up my camera, my precious camera!
+A gust of wind came like a tornado wreaking havoc as it fucked up my camera, my precious camera!
 It got KO’ed by a Mike Tyson punch.